-In 2003 Eric Kripke was hungry to get anything into production and when his pitch for a updated Tarzan series, with Jane a police detective and Tarzan on the run from an evil uncle, he was a first happy that it got greenlit, but less happy when he realized he would have to come up with an entire seasons worth of shows and all he had was the pilot in his head.
-The show managed to lumber through eight episodes before being mercifully cancelled and creator Eric Kripke is on record for saying it was, “A Piece of Crap?”
-Being a lifelong fan of things Tarzan I had to see just how bad it could be.
-Having now watched all eight episodes I can honestly say, “It was pretty bad.”
+In 2003 Eric Kripke was hungry to get anything into production – his hit show Supernatural was still on the horizon – so when his pitch for an updated Tarzan series – with Jane as a police detective and Tarzan on the run from an evil uncle – he was at first happy that it got greenlit, but less than happy when he realized that he’d have to come up with an entire seasons worth of shows, and all he had was the pilot in his head.
+The series managed to lumber through eight episodes before being mercifully cancelled, and creator Eric Kripke is on record for saying it was, “A Piece of Crap.”

 In The Pilot Detective Jane Porter meets a hunky Tarzan amongst the dangers of the concrete jungle.
 Tarzan himself is on the run from his evil Uncle.

-In Secrets and Lies we get Tarzan facing a bunch of thrill junkies and Jane’s insane jealous boyfriend.
+In Secrets and Lies, we get Tarzan facing a bunch of thrill junkies and Jane’s insanely jealous boyfriend.
 Also Lucy Lawless shows up as Tarzan’s aunt.
 So that’s nice.

-In Wages of Sin Jane gets all angsty about her relationship with Tarzan, and only take a break from worrying about her loins long enough to look for a kidnapped child.
+In Wages of Sin Jane gets all angsty about her relationship with Tarzan, and only takes a break from worrying about her loins long enough to look for a kidnapped child.

-In Surrender the police find out Jane and Tarzan were involved in Detective Foster’s death, and now they are on the run from friends and foe alike.
+In Surrender, the police find out Jane and Tarzan were involved in Detective Foster’s death, and now they are on the run from friends and foes alike.

 In For Love of Country Tarzan and Jane decide to flee to the countryside while two obsessed cops try and track them down.
 Sadly Jason Vorhees does not make an appearance

-An updated version of Tarzan could have worked.
-Having everyone’s favorite hero using his skills in the concrete jungle in aide of a Jane who is now a police detective is not a terrible idea.
-The cast of actors involved all give as good a performance as the material allowed, but therein lies the rub.
-Without a clear idea in what direction they wanted the show to move in creator Eric Kripke venture was an attempted and it’s cancellation after only eight episodes was almost predetermined.
+An updated version of Tarzan could have worked – having everyone’s favourite hero using his skills in the concrete jungle in aid of a Jane, who is now a police detective is not a terrible idea – but a decent premise and the talented cast of actors could not save this show.
+Without a clear idea in what direction to take the show creator Eric Kripke’s venture into the worlds of Edgar Rice Burroughs was doomed from the outset.

-To see how Tarzan fared over the years in the movies check out: Tarzan at the Movies: From Weissmuller to Disney
+To see how Tarzan fared over the years on the Big Screen, you check out my other reviews here: Tarzan at the Movies: From Weissmuller to Disney